 Please include a short biography (50–100 words) including relevant work and ongoing projects.
 For full transparency, if you are actively involved in an ongoing legal or advocacy matter, please disclose that directly in the text of the piece. as well as in an author’s note at the end of the piece and/or in your bio that appears on the WFM/IGP site.
 Please also disclose such connections in your submissions email as well.

-WFM/IGP follows a modified version of Associated Press (AP) Style and uses American English spellings.
-Our particular style conventions are outlined below.
+WFM/IGP follows a modified version of Associated Press (AP) Style.
+Our more particular style conventions are outlined below.

 To cite sources, please primarily use in-text hyperlinks.
 Limited footnotes (5–10) may be used for non-digital sources (such as interviews conducted by the author or archival research) to maintain detail and precision.
 As much as possible, our main audience should be able to easily access your sources.